rebin03/Ramanan-music-equalizer/README.md

 ## THINKS TO DO

-•UI optimization
+• UI optimization

-•Saving video in firebase
+• Saving video in firebase

+•  Account dashboard

+•  Personal dashboard